Johnny Hekker: St. Louis / Los Angeles Rams

-2012 season: Rookie year
+2012 season

 In 2012, Hekker was signed as an undrafted free agent with the St. Louis Rams.

 During Week 2, Hekker was nominated for Pepsi NFL Rookie of the Week after recording three punts for 163 yards and a 54.33 net punt average, with the longest punt being 66 yards.
 Two weeks later against the Seattle Seahawks, Hekker threw a 2-yard touchdown pass to wide receiver Danny Amendola on a fake field goal.
 He became the first Rams punter to throw a touchdown pass since the AFL-NFL merger.

 During Week 5 against the Arizona Cardinals, Hekker set a Rams franchise record with a gross punting average of 56.9 in one game, beating the old mark of 56.0 set by Donnie Jones on three other occasions.
 Hekker recorded seven punts for 398 yards in the game, placing three of his punts inside the opponent's 20-yard line.
 He had two punts of 60 plus yards.
 In doing so, he stopped Patrick Peterson from returning a punt for a touchdown against St. Louis, as he did in both rivalry games last season.
 Hekker was again nominated for Pepsi NFL Rookie of the Week.

 During Week 10 against the San Francisco 49ers, Hekker converted on two fake punt passes for 40 yards, while having four punts with a 31-yard average and placing one of them inside the opponent's 20-yard line in a 24–24 tie.
 The first of the two passes was an audible called by Hekker himself after gunner Rodney McLeod was left uncovered.
 Hekker was again nominated for Pepsi NFL Rookie of the Week.

 Hekker finished his rookie season with 82 punts for 3,756 net yards for a 45.8 average.